Why is prompting hard? Understanding prompts on binary sequence predictors

 Given a prompt $s_{1:L}$, we want to ``guess'' the corresponding latent causes $\eps$ and $\lambda$.
-The heuristic method assumes that we know the sequences are generated from the switching process in \cref{thm:switching_process}, and that \begin{enumerate} \item $\eps\in[0, 1]$; \item $\lambda\in\{3,4,5\}$; \item The first bias $y_1$ associated with $s_1$ may not be the first $\eps$ appearing in \cref{thm:switching_process}.
-In other words, the ``phase'' of the $y$ is unknown and $y_{1:L}$.
-Taking $\lambda=3$ for example, $y$ can start with any of the following:
+The heuristic method assumes that we know the sequences are generated from the switching process in Definition~\ref{thm:switching_process}, and that \begin{enumerate} \item $\eps\in[0, 1]$; \item $\lambda\in\{3,4,5\}$; \item The first bias $y_1$ associated with $s_1$ may \emph{not} be the first $\eps$ appearing in Definition~\ref{thm:switching_process}.
+In other words, the ``phase'' of the $y$ is unknown.
+Taking $\lambda=3$ as an example, $y$ can start with any of the following: